ericbigpanda/docs.bigpanda.io/_integrations/hipchat.md

 #### Create an Integration with HipChat

-1. In HipChat, create a new chat room with the same name as the integration in BigPanda.
+1. In HipChat, create a new chat room or find the name of an existing room.
 2. Go to the **Integrations** tab [or click here](https://hipchat.com/addons/).
 3. Click the **BigPanda** add-on.
-4. Search for the room you created, select it from the dropdown, and click **Continue**.
+4. Search for the room you created, select it from the drop-down list, and click **Continue**.
 5. Click **Install**.
 6. If prompted, enter your BigPanda login credentials.
 7. Click **Configure**.
 When the installation is complete, a green **DONE** label appears below the button.